ecg-icas/icas/src/source/index.rst

 This document describes the iCAS Sellside API to place ads on iCAS.

 The API is designed as a RESTful API supporting JSON as data formats.
 Authentication is provided va OAuth2 to allow simple integration with existing client libraries.

-If you have questions or would like to provide feedback you can post a message on `eBay Classifieds iCAS Community <https://plus.google.com/communities/110150351420667771335>`_.
+If you have questions or would like to provide feedback you can post a message on `eBay Classifieds iCAS Community`_.

 Contents
 ========